Phonon-mediated superconductivity in doped monolayer materials: Graphene numerical results

-The potential has contributions from the four in-plane phonon modes, and these contributions are shown in Fig.~\ref{fig_effectivePotentialDecomposition} for one of the incoming momenta in Fig.~\ref{fig_effectivePotential}.
+The potential has contributions from the four in-plane phonon modes, and these contributions are shown in Fig.~\ref{fig_effectivePotential}(b) for incoming momentum as indicated in Fig. \ref{fig_effectivePotential}(a).
 The size of the region with attractive interaction is determined by the energy of the relevant phonon mode.
-The optical high-energy phonon modes therefore give largest attractive Brillouin zone area.
-Comparing the effective potential contribution from the various in-plane phonon modes on the Fermi surface, as shown in Fig.~\ref{fig_effPotContributionOnFS}, furthermore reveals that the high-energy phonon modes corresponding to high mode index or large quasimomentum scattering also give rise to a stronger attractive potential at the important Fermi surface than their low-energetic counterparts.
-In total, this means that the high-energy phonon modes give the most significant contribution to the effective potential, and that it is primarily the high-energy phonon modes that may cause the superconducting instability.
+The optical high-energy phonon modes therefore give the largest attractive Brillouin zone area.
+The effective potential for intra- and inter-valley scattering processes on the Fermi surface is shown in Fig.~\ref{fig_effectivePotential}(c).
+Comparing the effective potential contribution from the various in-plane phonon modes on the Fermi surface reveals that the high-energy phonon modes corresponding to high mode index or large quasimomentum scattering also give rise to a stronger attractive potential at the important Fermi surface than their low-energetic counterparts.